Export Flow Analytics Data (CSV)

 Depending on if you want data for the whole flow, or data for a specific step, there are two different ways of exporting a CSV.

 Flow analytic data can also be exported via our Public API.

 Export a CSV for Flow Data

-From your dashboard, go to your flow and click on the export button in the top right.
+Go to your flow page and click on the export button in the top right.